 10. Will I receive ‘spam’ / unwanted marketing texts if I vote by Mobile Short Dial Code?

 No, you should not receive any text messages from the Eurovision Song Contest or any other organisation as a result of voting using the MSDCs.
 The BBC does not supply or sell on mobile telephone numbers to any third party, except if required to do so for legal reasons.
 Text spamming is caused by companies sending unsolicited text messages to mobile telephone numbers.
 The BBC in no way supports this practice and takes great care to guard numbers from any unauthorised use.
-If you receive unwanted text messages from other companies that you are being charged for, you can contact Phone-paid Services Authority, the premium services regulator on 0300 30 300 30 (standard geographic charges from landlines and mobiles will apply) between 10am and 4pm Monday to Friday (excluding Bank Holidays) or via www.psauthority.org.uk to report this.
+If you receive unwanted text messages from other companies that you are being charged for, you can contact Phone-paid Services Authority, the premium services regulator on 0300 30 300 30 (standard geographic charges from landlines and mobiles will apply) between 9.30am and 12.30pm Monday to Friday (excluding Bank Holidays) or via psauthority.org.uk/for-consumers/contact-us-for-consumers to report this.

 11. Why can’t I call the MSDC number from my mobile?

 There are a small number of UK mobile phone users who are unable to call MSDCs, you should check with your mobile telephone service provider to see if you can lift the calling bar or simply vote by calling the ‘09’ voting numbers using a landline.

 12. Why can’t I call the MSDC number from my “Voice over IP” (VOIP) connection?

 Not all UK telephone network operators, including some VOIP operators, allow voting by traditional premium rate 09 numbers.
 The new MSDC numbers are intended only for voting via the UK mobile network operators and so will almost certainly not be supported by the fixed line and VoIP network operators.